7 Simple Steps

 To secure and register your brand name it should be unique, not too similar to another registered name, and shouldn’t contain any restricted wording.
-To check, conduct a Business Entity Search through the state, and if there are potential trademark issues conduct another quick search using the TESS System through the U.S. Patent Office.

 Keep in mind your LLC name should contain the words ‘Limited Liability Company’ or ‘Limited Company’.
 Abbreviations for these words like ‘L.C.’ or ‘L.L.C’ are also acceptable.
 If needed, a Business Name Reservation application can be submitted to the Montana Secretary of State for as well.

 Filing Fee: $10 with Expedition Options

 A Montana Registered Agent or an “Agent for Service of Process” acts as an intermediary who receives and helps to process all official documents on your brand’s behalf like state filings, tax forms, legal notices, and so on.